Employer Distance Requirements

 • Primary homes have lenient agency guidelines

-• Primary homes have larger seller concession guidelines
+• Primary homes have larger sellers concession guidelines

-Primary homes have higher debt-to-income ratio caps than secondary and/or investment homes.
+Primary homes have a higher debt-to-income ratio caps than second or investment homes.

 Similar Posts